 Perhaps your business is your retirement plan—you’re hoping to sell the company or live off passive income in your retirement years.
 But, as the saying goes, hope is not a strategy.

-If you’re looking to invest, keep in mind that RRSPs and TFSAs are investment accounts tied to individuals, not companies.
+If you’re looking to invest your company profits, keep in mind that RRSPs and TFSAs are investment accounts tied to individuals, not companies.
 So if you want to contribute to an RRSP or TFSA, you would have to pull money out of the business as income or dividends and invest as an individual.
-If you don’t already have retirement savings, this is an option to consider.
+If you don’t already have retirement savings, this is a good business profit investment option to consider.
 Another consideration is to set up an employer-sponsored retirement fund for employees.

 No matter what your business or industry, it pays to plan ahead.
 After all, this year’s profits could turn into a nest egg for the future.